NetApp/FSx-ONTAP-samples-scripts/Terraform/deploy-fsx-ontap/README.md

 # :warning: **NOTICE:**

-This repository is no longer being maintain.
-However, all the code found here has been relocated to a new NetApp managed GitHub repository found here [https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/Automation/Terraform/Deploy-FSx-ONTAP](https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/Automation/Terraform/Deploy-FSx-ONTAP).
+This repository is no longer being maintained.
+However, all the code found here has been relocated to a new NetApp managed GitHub repository found here [https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/Automation/Terraform/Deploy-FSx-ONTAP](https://github.com/NetApp/FSx-ONTAP-utils/tree/main/Samples/Automation/Terraform/Deploy-FSx-ONTAP) where it is continually updated.
 Please refer to that repository for the latest updates.
-This repository is being left behind purely for historical purposes.

 ## Repository Overview
 This repostory contians two different ways of leveraging Terraform to deploy an FSx ONTAP instance in AWS.